Phobos- Engineering Room

 And, Behind the Scenes.

-I began with the major outboard features that I thought would interact with this area and use them as anchors and barriers to a plausible interior structure.
+I began blocking with the major outboard features that I thought would interact with this area and use them as anchors and barriers to a plausible interior structure.

-The engine nacelle pylons are also of important placement to the main intermix shaft as are a number of external hatches and view ports.
-Some “hatches” are curious trapezoidal plates located at various places along the flat inner surfaces of the engine sections.
-I thought they would make interesting modular engine components that could be replaced when necessary from the outside but accessed for normal maintenance from inside the engineering room.
+The engine nacelle pylons are also important to the placement of the main intermix shaft, as are a number of external hatches and view ports.
+Some “hatches” are curious trapezoidal plates located at various places along the flat inner surfaces of the catamarans.
+I thought they would make for interesting access to the larger, modular, engine components that could be replaced when necessary from the outside but accessed for normal maintenance from inside the engineering room.
+Unfortunately a few of the ship’s external view ports don’t fit with any reasonable deck layout that I could come up with, so I decided to go with artistic license on that one.

 Some basic views of the impulse engine and how it connects to the internal compartment.

-6 Responses to “Phobos- Engineering Room”
+7 Responses to “Phobos- Main Engineering”

 1. I can’t wait to see this fleshed out, you’re doing an AMAZING JOB.